ska-telescope/mid-cbf-mcs/README.md

 The ska-mid-cbf-mcs Tango device servers are started and run via Kubernetes.

-Make sure Kubernetes, Helm and Minikube have been installed (and verified) as described in the 'Setup Kubernetes' section.
+Make sure Kubernetes, Helm and Minikube have been installed (and verified) as described in the 'Set up Kubernetes' section.

 *Note*: You may need to change permission to the .minikube and .kube files in your home directory:
 ```